 The primary goal of our Research Track is to support the career development of physician-scientists devoted to treating patients with mental illness and advancing mental health-related knowledge through basic, translational, clinical, implementation and health-systems research.
-The research track resident positions are fully financially supported by the institution, and additional department funding will provide stipends for academic conferences and research expenses as needed.
+The research track resident positions are fully financially supported by the institution.
+To support academic development, each resident who matches to our research track receives department funding for attendance at 1 academic meeting per year in their area of study.

 The program director for the research track is Wilder Doucette, MD, PhD who is a former Research Track resident.
 Dr. Doucette will work in conjunction with the Research Track Committee to develop an individualized longitudinal mentored research training plan for each resident.
 The Research Track Committee is composed of senior department leadership and principal investigators representing research nodes of excellence.
 Each resident will join one of the research nodes based on their research interests.
 Each resident’s progress will be carefully monitored by Dr. Doucette and the Research Track Committee to ensure that their training plan and mentored research experience is proceeding as anticipated.
 The longitudinal training plan will also include an individualized research-focused curriculum consisting of seminars and courses (e.g., research methodology, statistics, ethics and grant writing) that are sponsored by various Departments and Institutes at Dartmouth.